These Gluten-Free Turkey Meatballs combine garlic, Pecorino Romano cheese and fresh parsley for a classic Italian flavor.

 But dairy was just the beginning.
 I got to the grains column and that’s when I realized this is a predominantly gluten-free diet since wheat, barley and rye are high FODMAP foods that just happen to contain gluten.

 The first two weeks of the diet were rough.
 Greg began by eliminating all high FODMAP foods and then was able to slowly reintroduce certain items to determine their effect on his body.
 Two of the foods we reintroduced were onions and garlic.
-Thankfully, he seems to be OK with these so far, but we don’t overdo it.
-He did notice; however, through the elimination process, that it appeared the foods containing gluten did seem to negatively affect him.
+Thankfully, he seems to be OK with small amounts of these so far, but we don’t overdo it.
+However, the elimination process did reveal that the foods containing gluten appeared to have a negative effect on him.
 So, we stuck with the gluten-free diet.
 OK, fine, I cheated a little…maybe more than a little…but this isn’t about me, so let’s move on.

 My new mission is finding gluten-free substitutions for our favorite foods that are still delicious.
 I’ve been noticing that many popular brands are now carrying gluten-free products, including 4C.